 Let’s face it.
 After delivering a baby, regardless of the method of delivery, sex may be one of the last things on your mind.
 Between the physical changes to your body from the delivery, the exhaustion of caring for a newborn, and the emotional changes induced by hormones, there are just a few barriers to sex after having a baby.
-If you feel this way, the good news is these feelings are very normal, common, and temporary.
-But, it is also normal, common, and good to want to have sex with your partner as soon as you can.
+If you feel this way, the good news is that these feelings are very normal, common, and temporary.
+But it is also normal, common, and good to want to have sex with your partner as soon as you can.
 But how long do you need to wait to have sex after having a baby?
 And why?

 How Long Do I Need to Wait to Have Sex After Having a Baby?